RodrigoJacquesW/ShieldIcons/README.md

 This repository provides a table with **Brazilian football team names** and their corresponding **image URLs for team crests in PNG format**.
 You can import it directly into Power BI, use the link column, and **change the data type to "Image URL"** to display the crests in your dashboards.

- How to use in Power BI
+💡How to use in Power BI

 Import the table file into Power BI (can be via Excel, CSV or Web).

 Locate the column with the shield links.